 The federal estate tax was repealed as scheduled at the end of 2009.
 But a December 2010 federal law imposed new rates, retroactive to the beginning of 2010.
-As noted above, the first \$5.43 million of an estate is free of federal tax, with amounts beyond that taxed at a rate of 40%.
+As noted above, the first \$5.45 million of an estate is free of federal tax, with amounts beyond that taxed at a 40% rate.